Risk Assessing Security for Remote Working

 - Use a centralised storage solution: important documents are safer, protected by your remote working security solution and easy to access by everyone.

-have you covered with effective document management security.
-All document management systems will have different policies when it comes to security – including permissions and privileges.
+Get your data security covered with an effective Document Management System.
+All Document Management Systems will have different policies when it comes to security, including permissions and user privileges.
 Here are just a few of our features that reduce the risks of remote working:

-- Legally binding electronic signatures: since the introduction of the Electronic Communications Act 2000, electronic signatures have been deemed as legally binding, and can be used for all business transactions and operations.
-And if you’re worried about tampering, you can upload any documents that have been signed electronically to our Verify Signed Document Checker – so you can check for any such activity.
+- Legally Binding Electronic Signatures: since the introduction of the Electronic Communications Act 2000, electronic signatures have been deemed legally binding, and can be used for all business transactions and operations.
+And if you’re worried about tampering, you can upload any documents that have been signed electronically to our Verify Signed Document Checker so you can check for any such activity.

-- Access controls: you can set industry leading access controls for all software users to protect your data and content at all stages.
-You can see when someone logs into, views, or edits a document and so much more – providing you with a foolproof audit trail for every document.
-If you don’t want someone editing sensitive data, you can set up access controls as a precaution.
+- Access Controls: you can set industry-leading access controls for all software users to protect your data and content at all stages.
+You can see when someone logs into, views, or edits a document and so much more, providing you with a foolproof audit trail for every document.
+If you don’t want just anyone editing sensitive data, you can set up access controls as a precaution.

-- Email capture: safely and securely file your emails with specific, unique rules to your business – helping you to filter out phishing attacks and email anomalies.
+- Email Capture: safely and securely file your emails with unique rules, specific to your business, which can help to automatically file client correspondence and help you to identify email anomalies.

-- Streamlined, secure communication: the GetBusy task management feature within Virtual Cabinet allows you to create, share, track and manage assignments in a secure environment – a safe way to achieve your goals and complete your projects.
+- Streamlined, Secure Communication: the VC Cloud task management feature within the Virtual Cabinet software suite allows you to create, share, track, and manage assignments in a secure environment and in a safe way, to achieve your goals and complete your projects.
 You can communicate internally, and externally, in a way that’s much more secure than email.

-Our software is ISO27001 compliant.
+Our software is ISO27001 compliant for your peace of mind.
 You can find out more about our security and availability here.

-The Virtual Cabinet software can be used in confidence – knowing that your files and business are being kept secure.
-To receive advice on remote working security from an industry expert, book a free demo online today – we’ll personalise your system to your business, and answer any questions you may have about the risks of of remote working.
+The Virtual Cabinet software can be used in confidence, knowing that your files and business are being kept secure.
+To receive advice on remote working security from an industry expert, book a free demo online today.
+We can help you to personalise your system to your business needs, and answer any questions you may have about the risks of remote working.